-NASA has awarded a $165 million contract extension to Lockheed Martin Corp. of Gaithersburg, Md., to provide continued mission control systems services, development, maintenance and operations support as part of the Facilities Development and Operations Contract, or FDOC.
+NASA has exercised a contract option with Lockheed Martin Corp. of Gaithersburg, Md., to provide continued mission control systems services, development, maintenance and operations support as part of the Facilities Development and Operations Contract.

 The majority of the work will take place at or near Johnson.
-Significant subcontractors include Cimarron Software Services Inc. and United Space Alliance, both of Houston.
+A significant subcontractor on this contract is Cimarron Software Services Inc. of Houston.